Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 - Pie and donut section- pie charts are placed either side of the donut chart for symmetry.
 External labels give clear labelling on the donut chart.

-- Bar chart- two colours are used for clear seperation but no more so there is not too much going on visually.
+- Bar chart- two colours are used for clear separation but no more so there is not too much going on visually.
 The x-axis labels are rotated so they fit and can be clearly read.

-- Line chart- This features a few colours (traffic light colors) not used in charts before but are necassary for a good contrast so the chart is easy to read and analysed.
+- Line chart- This features a few colours (traffic light colours) not used in charts before but are necessary for a good contrast so the chart is easy to read and analysed.

-- Row chart- Three colours are used to seperate each row, different colours from the bar chart to add variety but still familiar colours that have been used before.
+- Row chart- Three colours are used to separate each row, different colours from the bar chart to add variety but still familiar colours that have been used before.
 The font was changed to black to make the labels easier to read.

 **Features to implement in the future**